fronzbot/githass/README.md

 ###Notes:
 1. I use secrets.yaml to hide sensitive information (like API keys)
-2. Currently, Home Assistant has local control over on Hue devices (Wink talks to cloud, Ecobee talks to cloud).
+2. Currently, Home Assistant has local control over only Hue and Z-wave devices (Wink talks to cloud, Ecobee talks to cloud).
 My goal is to force everything to be local so if the interenet goes out, my home will still be automated.
-  * Most likely I'll just slowly phase out Wink and get a zwave stick for future ZWAVE components.
+  * Most likely I'll just slowly phase out Wink and ~~get a zwave stick for future ZWAVE components~~.
 I'll have to just live with the ecobee cloud-only BS for now...

 ###Future Improvements:
 - ~~Automation override switches~~ (added 8/21/2016)